camjackson/tdd-lecture-demos/README.md

   * Now we can come back and test the plagiarism bit - `class AlwaysPlagiarisedService extends PlagiarismService`
   * itScores0WhenPlagiarised

+This demo can be reproduced step by step:

+For step 1: `git checkout tags/demo4-step-1`
+...
+For step 4: `git checkout tags/demo4-step-4`

 ## Demo 5: Manual mocking
   * Inject a StudentEmailService and call it at the end